CSDUMMI/Ideas/Stable-Coin.md

 ## How are fiat currencies stable?
-The most important factor for the stability of a currency like the USD is the size of it's market, the larger the market, the less likely rapid fluctuation in value is.
+The most important factor for the stability of a currency like the USD is the size of it's market, the larger and more diverse the market, the less likely rapid fluctuation in value is.

-But cryptocurrencies have a small market, if you compare it to the market of the USD, Euro or any other currency that is adopted by a whole country.
+But cryptocurrencies have a small and often specialized market, if you compare it to the market of the USD, Euro or any other currency that is adopted by a whole country.

-So if we want a stable coin we need a large market, but to get a large market, we need to be stable?
+So if I want a stable coin I need a large market, but to get a large market, I need to be stable?
-That doesn't work ( only if a country would adopt our currency )!
+That doesn't work ( only if a country would adopt that currency )!
 We need a way of keeping a currency stable in the time between wide-spread adoption and the beginning.
 What methods for keeping coins stable are there?